mitallast/please/README.md

 How to contribute
 =================

+Before commit changes, use standard tool go fmt.

-before push changes to master branch, use rebase to avoid merges!
+Before push changes to master branch, use rebase to avoid merges!
 example:

 ```sh